RoleOperations

 Map a process once

-Tell Dench the steps in plain English.
-It builds the runbook, the owners, and the SLAs in Notion automatically.
+Describe the steps in plain English — runbook, owners, and SLAs build themselves.

 2. Step 02